oxters168/OxShell/README.md

 At the moment the feature list includes:

 - Controller support
-- Live xmb-like background
+- Live wallpaper service
 - Built in file explorer
 - Launch roms directly into emulators that support it
+- Create custom associations for roms and other files
-- Install/uninstall apps
+- Install and uninstall apps
+- Customizable home menu

 There are many more features planned to be added, but I am just one developer so it'll likely take time for them to reach.
-In its current state there is no apk or release available yet as I believe it is still early in development, but if you'd like to try this launcher anyways please follow the build instructions.
+Please consider supporting this project by purchasing it on the store.

 # Build for Yourself
 - Clone the project or download the zip using the green code button above.